Lector's Notes

 of Lector's Notes

-Feast of Saints Peter and Paul, June 29, Annually
+Feast of Saints Peter and Paul (morning mass), June 29, Annually

 The Historical Background: The custom of imperial Rome was to leave native kings in place, under supervision of a senior Roman official.
 We're familiar with this from the passion narratives in the gospels; in Luke, chapter 23, for example, Pilate and an earlier Herod take turns trying Jesus.
 It's not clear why the Herod of Acts 12, named Herod Agrippa, gained political advantage from persecuting the once popular Christians.
 Perhaps the vigorous, argumentative testimony of Stephen in Acts 7 converted some to and hardened others against the gospel.